Get Started

 when developing locally.

-, which allows you to quickly preview your app running locally in the Workers runtime, rather than in Node.js.
+rather than in Node.js.
 This allows you to test changes in the same runtime as your app will run in when deployed to Cloudflare.

 12. Deploy to Cloudflare Workers